RedisLabs/redisraft/README.md

 ### Read Safety

 In a Raft cluster, reads may be fulfilled in different levels of safety:
-1. Consensus reads, only processed by the leader after confirming a majority still considers it a leader (i.e. not stale).
+1. Quorum reads, only processed by the leader after confirming a majority still considers it a leader (i.e. not stale).
 2. Potentially stale reads, processed by the leader without the above confirmation.
 The risk here is that another leader may have **recently** been elected and the read would be stale.
 3. Unsafe reads, which may be fulfilled from any node.

-Currently the `RAFT` command makes no distinction between read or writes.
-Sending `RAFT GET keyname` would result with:

-1. A new Raft log entry created, with the above Redis command.
-2. Replication of the log entry to cluster nodes.
-3. Execution of the entry and reply once it was acknowledged by the majority.

-This corresponds to consensus reads, offering the highest level of safety but very inefficiently.
-An optimization that would result with the same level of safety would replicate an empty entry, as a way to ensure the leader is not stale.

-In the future we may also wish to support the potentially stale reads, either by creating an alternative `RAFT` command or by inspecting the encapsulated command and following a different path if it's a read-only command.

-Unsafe reads are possible by simply sending Redis read commands unwrapped by `RAFT`.
+Unsafe reads can be executed by bypassing the Raft module and directly reading from Redis.

+Quorum reads are enabled by default and controlled by the `quorum-reads` config parameter.
+When a read-only command is detected, it is not replicated through the log but instead put on a local read queue.
+A heartbeat (empty AppendEntries) is then broadcast, and the command is only served if/when a majority responds.

+If quorum reads are disabled, Redis read-only commands are executed immediately if the local node is a leader.

 ## Configuration